Tongue Piercing Mega Guide With Beautiful Images

 If your tongue gets infected though, you should skip the idea of attempting home care.
 You’ll need to visit a doctor to make sure it’s treated.
 Your tongue contains big blood vessels that may quickly spread the infection throughout your body.
 Obviously, a wide-spread infection can be bad news for your overall health.

-Because of those large blood vessels in your tongue, you might lose a fair amount of blood if your piercer nicks one of those, and if someone pierces right through that blood vessel, you might even need surgery to close that wound up.
+Those large blood vessels in your tongue could mean you might lose a fair amount of blood if your piercer nicks one of those, and if someone pierces right through that blood vessel, you might even need surgery to close that wound up.

 To better protect yourself against blood loss, you should only let a qualified piercer handle your tongue piercing.